Summer holidays face chaos as strikes to hit London Gatwick airport

 Holidaymakers are being warned to expect “inevitable” disruption from later this month when almost 1,000 staff walk out at Gatwick airport as the busy school summer holidays period is in full swing.

-The Unite union says the strikes, across two seuccessive long weekends, will cause “severe delays, disruption and cancellations”.
+The Unite union says the strikes, across two successive long weekends, will cause “severe delays, disruption and cancellations”.

 Unite is targeting two key weekends at the summer peak for the UK’s second-busiest airport.
 The first walk-out is from Friday 28 July to Tuesday 1 August, with a repeat a week later: Friday 4 August until Tuesday 8 August.